MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-roles.md

 ### Assign a role as eligible using PIM

-If PIM is enabled, you have additional capabilities, such as making a user eligible for a role assignment or defining the start and end time for a role assignment.
+If PIM is enabled, you have extra capabilities, such as making a user eligible for a role assignment or defining the start and end time for a role assignment.
 These capabilities use a different set of PowerShell commands.
 For more information about using PowerShell and PIM, see *An external link was removed to protect your privacy.*.

 Steps: